pascaldiehm/serializable/README.md

       - `public: std::string get() const override` An implementation of `Serial::get`.
       - `public: void set(const std::string&) override` An implementation `Serial::set`.
       - `public: std::string getName() const override` An implementation `Serial::getName`.
+      - `public: std::unique_ptr<Serial> clone() const override` An implementation `Serial::clone`.
       - `public: unsigned int getClass()` Returns the class id of the serialized pointer.
-      - `public: bool virtualizePointers(const std::unordered_map<Address, Address>&)` Replaces the real address with the corresponding virtual address.
+      - `public: bool virtualizePointer(const std::unordered_map<Address, Address>&)` Replaces the real address with the corresponding virtual address.
 Returns `false` if the real value is not mapped.
-      - `public: bool restorePointers(const std::unordered_map<Address, Address>&)` Replaces the virtual address with the corresponding real address.
+      - `public: bool restorePointer(const std::unordered_map<Address, Address>&)` Replaces the virtual address with the corresponding real address.
 Returns `false` if the virtual value is not mapped.
 Also updates and validates the original pointer.
     - `namespace string` A namespace grouping function working with strings.
-      - `std::string makeString(const std::initializer_list<std::string>&)` Concatenates multiple strings into one.
+      - `template <typename...
+Args> requires(std::convertible_to<Args, std::string> && ...) std::string makeString(const Args&...)` Concatenates multiple strings into one.
       - `std::string substring(const std::string&, std::size_t, std::size_t)` Substring with with start and end.
       - `std::string replaceAll(const std::string&, const std::string&, const std::string&)` Replaces every occurrence of the second argument in the first one with the third one.
       - `std::string connect(const std::vector<std::string>&, char)` Connects multiple strings into one.